terrimporter/MetaWorks/README.md

 If you use this dataflow or any of the provided scripts, please cite the MetaWorks preprint:
 Porter, T.M., Hajibabaei, M. 2020.
 METAWORKS: A flexible, scalable bioinformatic pipeline for multi-marker biodiversity assessments.
 BioRxiv, doi: https://doi.org/10.1101/2020.07.14.202960.

+You can also directly site this repository:
+10.5281/zenodo.4741407

 If you use this dataflow for making COI taxonomic assignments, please cite the COI classifier publication:
 Porter, T. M., & Hajibabaei, M. (2018).
 Automated high throughput animal CO1 metabarcode classification.
 Scientific Reports, 8, 4226.